-Companies developing novel products with similar indications to those we are pursuing are expected to influence our ability to penetrate and maintain market share.
-For patients with early stage breast cancer, adjuvant therapy is often given to prevent recurrence and increase the chance of long-term disease free survival.
-Adjuvant therapy for breast cancer can include chemotherapy, hormonal therapy, radiation therapy, or combinations thereof.
-In addition, the HER2 targeted drug Herceptin (trastuzumab) alone or in combination with Perjeta (pertuzumab), both manufactured and marketed by Roche/Genentech, may be given to patients with tumors with high expression of HER2/neu.
+Companies developing novel products with similar indications to those we are pursuing are expected to influence our ability to penetrate and maintain market share, if GLSI-100 is approved.
+For patients with early stage breast cancer, adjuvant or neoadjuvant therapy is often given to prevent recurrence and increase the chance of long-term disease free survival.
+Adjuvant or neoadjuvant therapy for breast cancer can include chemotherapy, hormonal therapy, radiation therapy, or combinations thereof.
+In addition, the HER2 targeted drug Herceptin (trastuzumab or biosimilar) alone or in combination with Perjeta (pertuzumab), both manufactured and marketed by Roche/Genentech, may currently only be given to patients with tumors with high expression of HER2/neu.
+Following adjuvant treatment in the first year following surgery, only Nerlynx is approved for extended andjuvant treatment and would potentially compete with GLSI-100 if not used synergistically.

-There are a number of approved HER2/neu targeted therapies, some of which include the following: Genentech's Herceptin, Perjeta and Kadcyla (TDM-1, ado-trastuzumab emtansine); Puma's Nerlynx; Daichi Sanko's Enhertu (DS-8201, fam-trastuzumab deruxtecan-nxki), and Seattle Genetics' (Tukysa, tucatanib).
+There are a number of approved HER2/neu targeted therapies, some of which include the following: Genentech's Herceptin, Perjeta (pertuzumab) and Kadcyla (TDM-1, adotrastuzumab emtansine); Puma's Nerlynx (neratinib); Daichi Sanko's Enhertu (DS-8201, fam-trastuzumab deruxtecan-nxki), and Seattle Genetics' Tukysa (tucatanib).
 In addition, the following biosimilars to trastuzumab have been approved: Biocon/Mylan's (Ogivri - trastuzumab-dkst; Celltrion/Teva's (Herzuma - trastuzumab-pkrb); Samsung/Biogen/Merck's (Ontruzant - trastuzumab-dttb); Pfizer's (Trazimera - trastuzumab-qyyp); and Allergan/Amgen's (Kanjinti; trastuzumab-anns).
 Furthermore, the following immune checkpoint inhibitors have also been approved or are under review by the FDA to treat breast cancer patients: Merck's Keytruda (pembrolizumab) and Genentech's Tecentriq (atezolumab).
 Moreover we believe that drug candidates from Sellas (formerly Galena), Marker (formerly TapImmune), Epithany, Antigen Express (Generex subsidiary), and various companies pursuing neoantigen technologies are in clinical development and are being pursued for different sub-populations or are behind GP2 in clinic development.